Learning overcomplete, low coherence dictionaries with linear inference: Introduction

 \section{Introduction}

+Mining the statistical structure of data is a central topic of machine learning and also is a principle for computational models in neuroscience.
+A prominent class of such algorithms is dictionary learning, which reveal a set of structural primitives in the data, the dictionary, and a corresponding latent representation, often regularized by sparsity.
+Here we consider dictionary learning algorithms of the type first proposed under the name Independent Components Analysis (ICA)~\cite{Comon1994,Bell1997}, that are computationally light-weight because the learned mappings between data and latent representation are linear in both directions.
+In this work, we focus on overcomplete dictionary learning~\cite{olshausen1997,Hyvarinen2005,Le2011}, the case when the dimension of the latent representation exceeds the dimension of the data and therefore the linear filters (dictionary) generating the data cannot all be mutually orthogonal.

+Studying methods for learning overcomplete dictionaries is motivated from many application.
+In data analysis, overcomplete dictionaries become essential if data are either undersampled~\cite{hillar2015}, or have a sparse structure with respect to a combination of orthobases~\cite{donoho2003}.
+In neuroscience, dictionary learning has not only been proposed for data analysis~\cite{delorme2007,agarwal2014,hirayama2015}, but also as a computational model for understanding the formation of sensory representations~\cite{Bell1997,Olshausen1996,Klein2003,Smith2006,Rehn2007,Zylberberg2011,Carlson2012}.
+In such computational models of sensory learning, overcompleteness is important.
+First, it has been estimated from anatomical data that in primary sensory areas the number of neurons by far exceeds the number of afferent inputs~\cite{barlow1981,spoendlin1989,curcio1990,leuba1994,northern2002,deweese2005}.
+Further, it has been shown that dictionary learning forms more diverse sets of features when overcomplete, which more closely matches the diversity of receptive fields found in sensory cortex~\cite{Rehn2007,Carlson2012,Olshausen2013}.

-Independent Components Analysis (ICA) is a technique for learning the underlying non-Gaussian and mutually independent sources $S$ in a dataset $X$ \citep{Comon1994, Bell1997}.
-ICA is formulated as a linear generative model:
+ICA is a technique for learning the underlying non-Gaussian and independent sources, $S$, in a dataset, $X$.
+ICA is formulated as a noiseless linear generative model:

-where $A$ is usually referred to as the \textit{mixing matrix}.
-In the complete case, the reconstruction of the original sources is possible as the mixing matrix can be inverted.
-The goal of ICA is then to find the \textit{unmixing matrix} $W$ such that the sources can be recovered, $S\,=WX$ with $W\,=\,A^{-1}$.
-The unmixing matrix $W$ can be obtained by solving the following constrained optimization problem:
+where $A\in \mathbb{R}^{D\times L}$ is referred to as the \textit{mixing matrix} wherein $D$ is the dimensionality of the data, $X$, and $L$ is the dimensionality of the sources, $S$.
+The goal of ICA is to find the \textit{unmixing matrix} $W\in \mathbb{R}^{L\times D}$ such that the sources can be recovered, $S_i=\sum_jW_{ij}X_j$ with $W=A^{-1}$.
+In the complete case ($D=L$) the mixing matrix can be inverted.
+The unmixing matrix $W$ can then be obtained by minimizing the negative log-likelihood of the model:

-where $g(\cdot)$ is termed the \textit{contrast function} and is usually a softer version of the $L_1$ norm like the $\log(\cosh(\cdot))$.
-The constraint $WW^T=I$ prevents the bases from becoming degenerate \citep{Hyvarinen1997}.

-This constrained optimization can be relaxed into an unconstrained one by adding a new cost $C$ to the objective function \citep{Le2011}.
-This cost should then play the role of the constraint, preventing the co-alignment of the bases.
-The new unconstrained optimization problem becomes:

-In addition to its use in machine learning, e.g. blind source separation, ICA learns filters which are similar to neuronal receptive fields found in early stages of visual cortex (V1), which gives insight into the connections between natural scene statistics and sensory learning in the brain.